Hexfloo/song-picker/README.md

 ## Built with specific occasion in mind

-This app was developed to be used in an event such as a wedding, therefore it was designed with simplicity and usability in mind.
+This app was developed to be used in a real-life event such as a wedding, therefore designed with simplicity and usability in mind.
 Younger users will have an inherit understanding of the voting process without much attention, and older users will be directed by clear and precise instructions.